CiscoDevNet/NX-SDK/README.md

       ```
   - To run Python Custom Application
     - VSH
-      - Same as running C++ application from VSH.
+      - Same as running C++ application from VSH. <br>
-        NOTE: Python app should be made as executable to be started from VSH.
+        NOTE: Python app should be made as executable to be started from VSH. <br>
-              chmod +x <app-full-path>
+              chmod +x app-full-path  <br>
-              Place, #!/isan/bin/nxpython in the first line of python application.
+              Place, #!/isan/bin/nxpython in the first line of python application. <br>
-              /isan/bin/nxpython should be used to run NXOS Infra SDK Python Apps.
+              /isan/bin/nxpython should be used to run NX-SDK Python Apps. <br>

     - BASH